jhasegaw/intro_speech_understanding/README.md

 # intro_speech_understanding

 This repository contains assignments for the KCGI graduate course "Intro to Speech Understanding."

-Recommended use:
+## Recommended use

+### Getting Started

-1. Clone the course directory by typing:
+Clone the course directory by typing:

 ```
 git clone https://github.com/jhasegaw/intro_speech_understanding